The New England Journal of Medicine August 25, 2023

 Study Limitations

-The trial was not powered to assess clinical hard endpoints, such as cardiovascular death or heart failure hospitalizations.
+The trial was underpowered and not designed to definitively assess the impact of semaglutide on hard clinical endpoints, such as heart failure hospitalizations or cardiovascular mortality.

-The study population was predominantly White, which may limit the generalizability of the findings to more diverse populations.
+The study population was overwhelmingly White (96%), severely limiting the generalizability of the findings to more diverse racial and ethnic populations.

 Clinical Significance